A topic from the subject of Chromatography in Chemistry.

 Step 5: Detect and Identify the Compounds

-- Examine the paper under UV light to detect any fluorescent compounds.
+1. If necessary, visualize the separated compounds under a UV lamp to detect fluorescent compounds.

-- Ensure the samples are applied in small, concentrated drops.
+• Ensure the samples are applied in small, concentrated drops to avoid tailing and overlapping of spots.

-- Maintain a consistent solvent level to prevent diffusion of the spots.
+• Maintain a consistent solvent level to prevent uneven solvent flow and diffusion of the spots.

-- Use a solvent with appropriate polarity to separate the compounds of interest.
+• Choose a solvent with appropriate polarity to effectively separate the compounds of interest.
+Experimentation may be needed to find the optimal solvent.

 Significance: